diversi-tech/eventix/README.md

 ## Development

 - Run both backend and frontend servers in separate terminals
-- Both servers auto-reload on code changes
-- In the packages/backend/scripts are two useful code snippets:
-    1) how to connect to supermarkets and download their data
-    2) how to interact with our supabase db (Read/write)

 ### Backend - Deploying to Render.com
 This project uses Render for backend hosting.
 The deployment process is fully automated: